 Regular checkups are usually required to rule out the possible causes that may lead to hearing loss.
 There are many ways to help prevent ear infections.

 - Do not smoke.
-Ear infections happen more often to children who are around cigarette smoke.
+Ear infections happen more often in children who are around cigarette smoke.
 Even the fumes from tobacco smoke on your hair and clothes can affect them.

 - Encourage handwashing.